Our Story

 Today

-House of Welcome continues to thrive, standing as one of NSW's largest transitional housing providers for people seeking asylum and refugees.
-It’'s legacy is built on compassion, adaptability, and a steadfast commitment to forcibly displaced people.
+House of Welcome continues to thrive, and is now standing as one of NSW's largest provider of transitional housing for people seeking asylum and refugees.
+Our legacy is built on compassion, adaptability, and a steadfast commitment to supporting people seeking asylum.